kbDucky/IM253-Teensy-LC/README.md

 # IMS253-Teensy-LC
-These are some of my school projects from an Alternative Controller class at Miami University Not complete as of last commit -- I'm trying to wrangle up old code from google drive and other locations
+These are some of my school projects from an Alternative Controller (alt ctrl) class at Miami University

+Not complete as of last commit -- I'm trying to wrangle up old code from google drive and other locations

 ==========================================================================